changetocoding/PyLoreKelly/Week5/Readme.md

 [Tutorial 2](https://pythonbasics.org/class/)

 ## Pycharm
+We will start using pycharm.
+You should now be comfortable using a text editor and the python interpreter so we will start using and IDE (Intergrated development environment).
+This makes coding easier for us

 ## Class is an object.
 It lets us compose more complicated things.
 But also group together related things.
 E.g. a person has a name